Pipilotti Rist: Early life and education

-Career
+Artwork

-During her studies, Pipilotti Rist began making super 8 films.
+During her studies, Rist began making super 8 films.
 Her works generally last only a few minutes, borrowing from mass-media formats such as MTV and advertising, with alterations in their colors, speed, and sound.
 Her works generally treat issues related to gender, sexuality, and the human body.

 Her colorful and musical works transmit a sense of happiness and simplicity.
 Rist's work is regarded as feminist by some art critics.
 Her works are held by many important art collections worldwide.

-In I'm Not The Girl Who Misses Much (1986) Rist dances before a camera in a black dress with uncovered breasts.
+In I'm Not The Girl Who Misses Much (1986) Rist dances in front of a camera in a black dress with uncovered breasts.
 The images are often monochromatic and fuzzy.
-Rists repeatedly sings "I'm not the girl who misses much," a reference to the first line of the song "Happiness Is a Warm Gun" by the Beatles.
+Rists repeatedly sings "I'm not the girl who misses much", a reference to the first line of the song "Happiness Is a Warm Gun" by the Beatles.
 As the video approaches its end, the image becomes increasingly blue and fuzzy and the sound stops.

 Rist achieved notoriety with Pickelporno (Pimple porno) (1992), a work about the female body and sexual excitation.
 The fisheye camera moves over the bodies of a couple.
 The images are charged by intense colors, and are simultaneously strange, sensual, and ambiguous.

 Sip my Ocean (1996) is an audio-video installation projected as a mirrored reflection on two adjoining walls, duplicating the video as sort of Rorschach inkblots.
 Besides a television and tea-cups other domestic items can be seen sinking slowly under the ocean surface.
 The video is intercut with dreamlike frames of bodies swimming underwater and other melancholic images such as colourful overlays of roses across the heavens.
 Slightly abstract and layered the visuals invite the viewer to reveal its depth beneath the surface.
 Accompanying the video is Rist singing Chris Isaak's "Wicked Game".
 Her voice is starting of sweetly but becomes gradually out of synchronicity with the song, ending in the shrieking chorus of “No, I don’t wanna fall in love”.
 Rist breaks the illusion of synchronicity in the video with the asynchrony of the audio and captures the human longing for and impossibility of being totally in tune with somebody else.

-Ever is Over All (1997) shows in slow-motion a young woman walking along a city street, smashing the windows of parked cars with a large hammer in the shape of a tropical flower.
+Ever Is Over All (1997) shows in slow-motion a young woman walking along a city street, smashing the windows of parked cars with a large hammer in the shape of a tropical flower.
 At one point a police officer greets her.
 The audio video installation has been purchased by the Museum of Modern Art in New York City.